8 Examples of Procrastination and Solutions

 #8: Personal life or physical health problems

 Alert your manager about situations in your personal life that are causing work-related procrastination issues.
 You never need to share personal details unless you wish to do so but cluing your manager in to what is going on will help everyone in the long run.
-It’s always wise to take short breaks between projects.
+It’s always wise to take short breaks between important tasks.
 This gives you a mental break before jumping from one challenge to the next.
 And remember to reach out to EAP to speak with a licensed therapist.

-HSI Can Help with Training
+HSI Can Help

 Additional Resources